 And for Fife, it was personal.

-The 4-for-4 start from behind the arc was only the beginning for Indiana, which went on to knock down an incredible 15-of-19 from long range.
+The 4-for-4 start from behind the arc was only the beginning for Indiana.
+The Hoosiers went on to knock down an incredible 15-of-19 from long range.
 Their 15 three-point field goals shattered the previous IU school tournament record of 10.

 It was a complete reversal of strategy from Indiana’s win two days earlier when the Hoosiers pounded the ball in the paint to rally for a stunning comeback victory over No. 1 Duke.